8407 112th Avenue

 Northern Health is accredited until 2022.
 Accreditation is an external peer review process to assess and improve the services healthcare organizations provide their patients and clients based on standards of excellence set by Accreditation Canada.

-We have 115 subsidized residential beds, 1 Respite bed and 8 psych-geriatric beds.
+We have 115 subsidized residential beds including 1 respite bed.
 Single rooms with washroom and shower facilities available in each room.

 Residents pay 80% of their after tax income, with minimum and maximum rates set by the Ministry of Health Services.
 This rate covers the standard benefits provided by all long-term care homes.
 These costs are available on request or in the Long Term Care Home Resident and Family Handbook.